Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series expansions: Results

 \section{Results}

-We have numerically but exactly calculated the HTSE of $\beta f(\beta)$ and ${\overline \chi}(\beta)$ for several 3D lattices: the \textit{fcc}, \textit{bcc}, \textit{sc}, \textit{ssc}, and pyrochlore lattices.
+We have numerically but exactly calculated the HTSEs of $\beta f(\beta)$ and ${\overline \chi}(\beta)$ for several 3D lattices: the \textit{fcc}, \textit{bcc}, \textit{sc}, \textit{ssc}, and pyrochlore lattices.
 The maximum order $n$ depends on the lattice according to Table ~\ref{tab:HTSEorders}, where we get the same order for both $\beta f(\beta)$ and ${\overline \chi}(\beta)$.
-Note that we have several orders more than previous works for several lattices\cite{Oitmaa96, Kuzmin19, Kuzmin20, Derzhko20}.
-The new terms in the HTSE are provided in Appendix~\ref{ap1}.
-In what follows, we study the ferromagnetic Heisenberg model ($J=-1$ in Eq.~\eqref{eq01}) on said lattices.
-However, all methods are still valid for the antiferromagnetic case, given that the susceptibility is accordingly defined for each lattice.
-Except for the pyrochlore lattice, all the lattices mentioned above are bipartite and thus the corresponding susceptibility is the staggered susceptibility\cite{Oitmaa18}.
-For the pyrochlore, and any other non-bipartite lattice, the existence and nature of a phase transition in the antiferromagnetic case is not trivial\cite{Schafer20, Astrakhantsev21, Hering22}; and therefore the definition of the susceptibility related to the order parameter is more complicated.
+Using an improved algorithm~\cite{Pierre23}, we are able to calculate several orders more than previous works for different lattices~\cite{Oitmaa96, Kuzmin19, Kuzmin20, Derzhko20}.
+The new terms in the HTSEs are provided in Appendix~\ref{ap1}.